radicalxdev/marvel-platform/README.md

 # Kai AI Platform
-Kai is an open source project by Radical having chatbot and smart tools for teachers.
+Kai is an open-source project by Radical having chatbot and smart tools for teachers.

 ## Table of Contents